faustoFF/laravel-contextify/README.md

 Usually, when your Laravel application has become quite large and complex, you start to facing the problem of a large number of logs from different places of the application, and sometimes also from multiple processes (queue workers, daemons, etc.).

-When you found problem in your application and trying to figure out, it can be difficult to track/debug by log entries the process of the application execution when processing the user request (or, for example, processing a console command).
+When you found problem in your application and trying to figure out, it can be difficult to track/debug by lange number of log entries.

-The main purpose of this package is to add execution context to applications logs.
+The main purpose of package is to add execution context to logs that helps you just by looking at the entry easier understand where log entry exactly comes from.
 It also provides some improvements in logging and notifications.

 ## What It Actually Does

 This package adds to the log entries:
-- **execution context** of the application, so that helps you just by looking at the entry easier understand where log entry exactly comes from
+- **execution context** of the application
-- **process id (PID)** that combines all log entries corresponding to the specific process (queue worker, daemon etc.)
+- **process id (PID)** (combines all log entries corresponding to the specific process like queue worker, daemon etc.)
-- **unique identifier** that combines all log entries corresponding to the processing of a single user request (or, for example, the execution of a single console command)
+- **unique identifier** (combines all log entries corresponding to the processing of a single user request, or, for example, the execution of a single console command)
-- and other useful information

 Log entries will be looks like this:

 `[2023-03-07 19:26:26] local.NOTICE: [App\Services\OrderService] [PID:56] [UID:640765b20b1c0] Order was created`

 In addition, this package adds the ability to:
-- easy to send log entries notifications via Email and Telegram
+- send log entries as notifications via Email and Telegram
-- capture console command output and write it to logs
+- capture [console command output](https://laravel.com/docs/9.x/artisan#writing-output) and write it to logs
 - send notification when exceptions occurred

 ## Installation